Example

 Discuss and explain the relation between electric field intensity and potential

-E=ϕ, where =gradient operator.
+, where gradient operator.

 Example